-FIC and FICF Designation Rules and Regulations
+FIC, FICF, and FFSC Designation Rules and Regulations

 Click the image below for more information about the Kaplan Financial Education Fraternal Training Program:

 The Fraternal Insurance Counselor (FIC), Fraternal Insurance Counselor Fellow (FICF), and Fraternal Financial Services Counselor (FFSC) designations are conferred by the Fraternal Field Managers’ Association on candidates who successfully complete prescribed course work and meet required qualifications.
 Course work for FIC and FICF designations consists of three sections for each designation.
 The FIC program consists of Part 1 – Basic, Part 2 – Intermediate, and Part 3 – Advanced courses.
 The FICF program consists of Graduate I, Graduate II, and Graduate III courses.
 The FFSC program consists of four sections: Parts 1 & 2 — Intermediate and Parts 3 & 4 — Advanced courses.

 FIC candidates must pass the Basic, Intermediate, and Advanced final examinations.
 They must also have been working for at least six consecutive months with a fraternal benefit society which is a member of the Fraternal Field Managers’ Association and the American Fraternal Alliance.